 Morgan and his roommate conversed online over the summer, and met in person a few weeks before school started.
 Morgan came home and said he never mentioned food allergies!
 I almost wanted to step in and start a conversation about how important it is for his roommate to be aware of his food allergies.
 Instead, I decided to step back and let him manage it.
 Morgan did mention his food allergies in a text message later on.
 Thankfully, his new roommate agreed to keep Morgan’s allergens out of their room.

-But remember that there are so many things students learn in college in addition to academics.
+But remember, there are so many things students learn in college besides academics.
 By properly managing food allergies and asthma, your child has the opportunity to enjoy the rest of school.
 Good preparation for college will yield successful results for you and your college-bound child.

 Check in with your child over the first few weeks of school to ensure that the accommodations granted are being followed.
 If not, your child has an opportunity to practice some self-advocacy.
 Inquire if your son or daughter has trained friends about the symptoms of an allergic reaction and/or an asthma episode.
 Find out if they have trained others to administer their epinephrine auto-injector should anaphylaxis occur.
 There isn’t a school nurse at college who is responsible for this training.